 “Overall, because of the concern for hyperkalemia and resultant arrhythmias that might be life-threatening, the proposed AI should not be applied to individuals with chronic kidney disease, heart failure or type 1 diabetes, especially those who concomitantly use ACE inhibitor therapy.”

 Aside from cautioning not to go over 4,700 mg of potassium a day if you have kidney disease or take ACE inhibitors, the panel did not specify an AI for you.
-However, according to the National Kidney Foundation, if you have renal disease you should limit your potassium to about 2,000 mg a day.5
+However, according to the National Kidney Foundation, if you have a renal disease you should limit your potassium to about 2,000 mg a day.5

-The panel advised that, preferably, you should get your potassium from dietary sources, such as vegetables, fruits and root vegetables.
-Spinach, cantaloupe, dry roasted almonds, Brussels sprouts and mushrooms are just a sample of the foods that have high amounts of potassium.
+The panel advised that, preferably, you should get your potassium from dietary sources, such as vegetables, fruits, and root vegetables.
+Spinach, cantaloupe, dry roasted almonds, Brussels sprouts, and mushrooms are just a sample of the foods that have high amounts of potassium.
 Consult the graph later on in this article for more high-potassium foods.6

 Running low on potassium may cause heart palpitations and make you feel nauseous and weak,7 so if you can’t obtain enough potassium from your diet, you may also opt to take potassium supplements.
 But before you do so, I suggest that you consult your physician first, since excessive intake of this mineral may compromise your health too.8

 A Closer Look at the Different Potassium Levels